PlanQK/planqk-platform-docs/src/docs/service-platform/external-services.md

 You can create a pricing plan for your service by following these steps:

 1. On the details page of your service, click on `Create Pricing Plan`.
 2. On the create pricing plan page, add your products to the pricing plan.
-For each product provide its name, unit price, and unit.
+For each product provide the following information:
+   -  **Name**: The name of the product.
+   -  **Unit Price**: The price per unit of the product.
+   -  **Unit**: The unit describes how the product is sold and appears as a label on customer's invoices.
+   For example, if your product is CPU time and is billed per second, the unit would be "second".
 3. Click on `Create Plan`.
 4. On the services details page you will see your pricing plan with its products.

-## Report Service Usage
+## Metering API
 ::: tip Authentication
 The metering API uses access tokens to authenticate requests.
 You can view and manage your personal access tokens in your [settings](https://platform.planqk.de/settings/access-tokens).